Get your free GDPR guide

 The GDPR establishes a new accountability principle by making data controllers responsible for demonstrating compliance with the principles.
-As well, the GDPR adds new aspects to the existing data protection principles, as follows
+It also adds new aspects to the existing data protection principles, as follows:

 Lawfulness, fairness and transparency – Personal data must now be processed in a transparent manner in relation to the data subject.

 Limitation of purpose – With some caveats, archiving of personal data which is in the public interest will not be considered incompatible with the original processing purposes.

 Storage – Personal data must be kept in a form which permits identification of data subjects for no longer than is necessary for the purposes for which the personal data are processed.

 Accountability – The data controller becomes responsible for, and must be able to demonstrate, compliance with the principles.